Don Nguyen

 Don "Nuge" Nguyen is an American professional skateboarder from Oklahoma City, Oklahoma, currently residing in California.
 He rides for Baker Skateboards and played Shogo Kubo in the 2005 biographical drama film Lords of Dogtown.
 He also played bass for American Ruse and can be seen playing bass as part of the LSDemons (along with Justin (Figgy) Figueroa and Thomas Bonilla).

-He is widely recognized as the first person to ollie down the legendary "El Toro" 20 stair-set, one of the most infamous skate spots in the world, considered a proving ground for athletes of the sport.
+Restaurant

+In 2021, Nguyen and restaurateur Steven Arroyo opened the first location of a smashburger eatery called Burger She Wrote in the Fairfax District of Los Angeles.
+A second location, in Sherman Oaks, opened in 2026, with a third planned.